openai/Video-Pre-Training/README.md

 To run the code, call

 ```
-python run_agent.py --model [path to .model file] --weights [path to .weight file]
+python vpt/run_agent.py --model [path to .model file] --weights [path to .weight file]
 ```

 After loading up, you should see a window of the agent playing Minecraft.

-There are also some `.sh` files prefixed with `demo_` for easier access.
+There are also some `.sh` files prefixed with `demo_` inside `vpt/` for easier access.
 Make sure you remember to download the model files and their corresponding weights.

 # Agent Model Zoo
 Below are the model files and weights files for various pre-trained Minecraft models.